 Q1.
 Can a data analyst become a data scientist?

-In the initial stages of a career, Data Scientists have a higher pay package (which also depends on various factors like location and so on) than that of a Data Analyst.
+Ans: In the initial stages of a career, Data Scientists have a higher pay package (which also depends on various factors like location and so on) than Data analysts.
 However, the salary in both careers increases exponentially as and when one gains experience.

-Do data analysts need to be good at math?
+Q.5: Do Data Analysts need to be good at Math?

 Aspire to become a Data Scientist?
 Scaler (By InterviewBit) is helping thousands of students like you to achieve this goal of gaining industry-relevant skills by teaching 45+ tools, providing hands-on experience of working on 80+ case studies & projects from top companies along with 1:1 mentorship.
 Click here to attend FREE class!